rks101/eglinux/README.md

        SEE ALSO.
 ```

-Now, check these two commands about man and apropos, to see, what do you (want to)* notice :)
+Now, check these two commands about man and apropos, to see what you notice :)
 ```
 man -k man     <== 700+ entries, It's man ki baat :)
 apropos man